Coming soon 👀

-You’re on stage in front of all your DJ heroes and you gotta rock a 10 minute set to prove your worthiness.
-What songs do you choose?
+You’re on stage in front of all your heroes and you gotta rock a 5 minute all vinyl set to prove your worthiness.
+What records do you choose?

 Favorite burrito joint?

-Drop some shout outs and where folks can find you on social media.
+Shout outs to your folkers, and where folks can find you on social media.

 So blessed to have so many amazing people around me who keep me on point – much love to my G Ruckazoid, Starship Connection (B.bravo), Mugpush, 4onefunk, B. Lewis, Diamond Ortiz, Jazzy Jeff and all my Playlist Retreat fam, T3, Dres and all my real ones who been on the wavestrength.
 Let’s keep riding!